Six Flags Great America: 1984–1993: Initial operations under Six Flags

+1993–1998: Time Warner ownership era

-To add to the hype around Batman from the opening of Batman: The Ride and the mega-hit film Batman Returns, the Batman Stunt Show opened in 1993 in a brand-new amphitheater located past Demon; which would later come to be known as the Southwest Territory Amphitheater.
+Following the opening of Batman: The Ride and release of the film Batman Returns, the Batman Stunt Show debuted in 1993 in a new amphitheater located past Demon, later known as the Southwest Territory Amphitheater.
 Six Flags and majority owner Time Warner had debuted The Batman Stunt Show at Six Flags Great Adventure the year prior, with great success.
 Space Shuttle America, a motion simulator ride, was built in 1994 near Sky Trek Tower.

 In 1995, construction began on a new themed area for the park, which would be built in phases.
 The first phase for the area was the opening of Viper that year, a wooden roller coaster which is a mirror image of the Coney Island Cyclone and themed after a snake oil salesman.
 It was built next to Rolling Thunder, which was removed later that same year to make room for the new area, where it was relocated to The Great Escape in New York.

 The mission building is the centerpiece of Southwest Territory.
 It features the Chubasco ride.

 Southwest Territory officially opened as the new 11 acre themed area in 1996, with a desert theme based on the Old West as part of the second phase, following Viper.
 Three new rides were added in the themed area: River Rocker, a pirate ship ride; Chubasco, a teacup ride; and Trail Blazer, a Zamperla Joker.
 The amphitheater that has previously been home to the Batman Stunt Show was renamed the Southwest Territory Amphitheater.

 In May 1996, Six Flags Great America made preliminary plans with the village of Gurnee to build a water park on a plot of land located outside of the park's existing plot: across Interstate 94 and west of the theme park.
 However, these plans were described as "extremely premature" by a spokesperson for the park, stating that plans might not proceed.